 The more the HBC grew, the less time I had to market marketing and design services.
 Also, in total fairness, I became tired of being a business coach who teaches coaches how to teach coaches how to become coaches.

 I have been freelancing since I was 19, doing marketing and PR for record labels, or working in digital editorial – therefore, freelancing does not sound like complete news to me.
-I recently stopped freelancing and focused mainly on the HBC (with PT on the side), but I learnt a lot from my experiments.
+I recently stopped freelancing and focused mainly on the HBC, but I learnt a lot from my experiments.